jaimanm/housing-predictor/README.md

 ## Model

 The model is a simple linear regression model.
 The model is trained using the training set and evaluated using the test set.
 The model is built using scikit-learn libraries.
 There will be 2 models: [one using the normal equation](model_normaleqn.ipynb) and [one using gradient descent](model_sgd.ipynb).

+## Results
+Both models had very similar final weights, and performed similarly on the test data.